jacqmhong/ggwp-identifying-toxicity/README.md

       - Applying word embeddings to the model, first with a normal average
       - Applying word embeddings to the model with a weighted average, the weights being from Tfidf
 6) **ggwp8_final_model.ipynb**
-    - The exact model applied to our UI.

 ### Insights on Toxic Behavior/Players
 7) **ggwp6_thresholds_cleaning**